-Here is the message we wish to convey: selection for learnability is an important determinant of language universals, and as such should be understood independently of any particular computational model.
+Here is the message we wish to convey: Selection for learnability is an important determinant of language universals, and as such should be understood independently of any particular computational model.
 Our aim is to outline the theoretical foundations of cultural selection for learnability.
-We do this by proposing three principles.
-First, the Innateness Hypothesis (Principle 1) states that there must be a biological basis for our language-learning abilities, but the degree to which these abilities are specific to language is unclear.
-The second principle, the principle of Situatedness (Principle 2), states that language universals cannot be explained through an understanding of the cognitive basis for language alone.
+We do this by proposing three hypotheses.
+First, the Innateness Hypothesis (Hypothesis 1) states that there must be a biological basis for our language-learning abilities, but the degree to which these abilities are language specific is unclear.
+The second hypothesis, the Situatedness Hypothesis (Hypothesis 2), states that language universals cannot be explained through an understanding of the cognitive basis for language alone.
 Importantly, we claim that certain properties of language are adaptive in the context of cultural transmission.
-The third principle, that of Function Independence (Principle 3), makes clear that any functional properties of language are not necessarily determinants of language structure.
+The third hypothesis, the Function Independence Hypothesis (Hypothesis 3), makes clear that any functional properties of language are not necessarily determinants of language structure.
 We note that an explanation for certain universals, such as compositional syntax, need not appeal to any notion of language function.
-In short, we seek a non-functional explanation for certain aspects of linguistic structure.
+In short, we seek an afunctional explanation for certain aspects of linguistic structure.